ocpi/ocpi/OCPI.md

 ## Introduction and background
 The purpose of this standard is to inform EV drivers during their day to day use of charge points.

+**Therefore, this standard is written to accommedate EV drivers .......**

 Starting in 2009, e-laad foundation and the forerunner of the eViolin association specified 2 standards in order to retrieve charge point details and active state.
 These are called the VAS interface and the Amsterdam interface.
 In 2011, eViolin combined these 2 interface into the OCPI interface allowing other parties to fetch charge point information and active state.